johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 are defined by this document (TBD).
 Use of this parameter is appropriate only when the containing SVCB RRset is DNSSEC-validated (see Section 3).

-## 11.3.
-SVCB alpn Negative Tokens
+## 12.3.
+The New SVCB alpn Token "-do53"

-This document updates the "alpn" SVCB parameter syntax to permit negative transport tokens by prefixing with a hyphen ("-") (e.g., "-do53").
-The semantics of a negative token are to indicate explicit non-support of the named transport by the authoritative nameserver.
+This document updates the "alpn" SVCB parameter with one additional token, "-do53", used to signal lack of support for UDP/TCP, i.e. a negative transport capability.
+Note that at present support for UDP/TCP is required for authoritative nameservers.

+The "-do53" token has two use cases.
+The first is for temporary service interruptions (i.e. a busy nameserver that only supports UDP/TCP transport may signal alpn="-do53" prior to being offline for maintenance).
+The second is for a future where a significant fraction of authoritative DNS traffic has migrated to encrypted transports and it may be reasonable to not support every transport at every nameserver.

-IANA is requested to note this extension in the "SVCB and HTTPS Parameters" registry entry for "alpn" and reference this document.
-No new ALPN IDs are registered by this change; negative tokens reuse existing ALPN identifiers with a leading hyphen as a presentation-only convention.
+IANA is requested to add the "-do53" token to the list of defined tokens for the "SVCB and HTTPS Parameters" registry entry for "alpn" and reference this document.
+A new ALPN ID must be allocated for "-do53".

-# 12. Acknowledgements
+# 13. Acknowledgements

+* Many people have commented and contributed to this document in different ways.
+  In no particular order and with a significant risk of forgetting someone:
-* The participants of the DELEG Working Group, Peter Thomassen and Christian Elmerot.
+  The participants of the DELEG Working Group, Peter Thomassen, Christian Elmerot, John Todd, Peter Koch, Willem Toorop, Peter van Dijk.

 # Appendix A. Rationale for Using the Additional Section